11th Hour Racing’s Grantmaking Strategy

 Ocean Literacy & Stewardship: Outreach and educational initiatives for any age focused on improving knowledge of ocean health issues and best practices.
 Emphasis will be given to projects focused on youth-led initiatives, citizen science, and experiential education.
 Programs specializing in increasing stewardship, access, and ocean literacy in underserved, urban communities are of particular interest.
 Does not include: curriculum development; or general funding for educational programming.

 Clean Technologies & Best Practices: Efforts that advance emerging methods and/or technologies that reduce the environmental footprint of coastal communities, sailing-related activities, and the maritime industry.
 Activities may include improving coastal community practices regarding plastic pollution prevention or food waste such as composting; environmentally responsible vessel disposal methods or construction materials; sailmaking or boatbuilding material alternatives or processes.
 Does not include: policy development, proven technologies (such as conventional solar photovoltaic), community beach or offshore clean-ups of marine debris, or advertising.

 Ecosystem Restoration: Using coastal habitats like mangroves, salt marsh, and seagrass to sequester carbon (commonly referred to as Blue Carbon) or using nature-based solutions such as living shorelines, oysters reefs, or kelp farming to improve coastal water quality.
 Priority will be given to community-led projects and initiatives that involve collaborations amongst multiple organizations and stakeholder engagement.
-Does not include: coastal infrastructure projects, conservation easements, or land acquisition.
+Does not include: hard infrastructure projects, conservation easements, or land acquisition.

 Project submissions are evaluated based on the following criteria: